-

 September to November sees the highest chance of rain but there’s still many sunshine hours to soak up and the weather turns the landscape lush and bursting with vegetation and tropical flowers.

-Antigua & Barbuda travel essentials
+Antigua & Barbuda FAQs

 The flight time from London to St John’s is around 9 hours.

 UK nationals don’t need a visa to travel to Antigua & Barbuda.
+Visitors are usually granted entry on arrival, provided they hold a valid passport and onward travel details.

 Meet our Antigua & Barbuda specialists